rserna2010/flask_beanstalk/README.md

  * Select environment type (LoadBalanced vs SingleInstance)
  * Create an Amazon Relational Database Database Instance (defaults to msyql if yes is selected) *For more info on Amazon RDS http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Python.rds.html
- * Attach an instance profile (select the intance profile with the appropriate role policy)
+ * Attach an instance profile (select the intance profile with the appropriate role policy, which can be edited in the IAM section)
    * This app requires SQS:GetQueueURL, SQS:GetQueueAttributes, SQS:SendMessage
    ```
    {